oVirt/ovirt-site/source/release/4.2.7/index.html.md

 # oVirt 4.2.7 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.2.7 Fourth Release Candidate as of October 24, 2018.
+The oVirt Project is pleased to announce the availability of the 4.2.7 Fifth Release Candidate as of October 26, 2018.

 oVirt is an open source alternative to VMware™ vSphere™, providing an awesome KVM management interface for multi-node virtualization.